corneliussenf/MappingForestDisturbancesEurope/README.md

 # Mapping the forest disturbance regimes of Europe

 This repository holds data and code for producing forest disturbances maps across Europe using the LandTrendr disturbance detection algorithm.
-The maps are updated regularely and all updates are documented in this repository.
+The maps are updated regularely and all updates to the code are documented in this repository.
+Note, however, that some data are very large and can't be distributed via GitHub.
 For detailed descriptions of the different versions, see following papers:

 Senf, C. and Seidl, R. (2020) Mapping the forest disturbance regimes of Europe.
 Nature Sustainability. https://www.nature.com/articles/s41893-020-00609-y (Version 1.0)